 Dr Singh is a nose and sinus specialist.
 Dr Singh uses special tests to find out if you have a problem with your turbinates.

 What tests can Dr Singh perform?

 Dr Singh will examine your nose using special instruments.

 Dr Singh will pass a super-fine camera into your nose to look at the septum and turbinates (the nose is made numb first using a special numbing spray).
 You can watch the camera on a TV monitor and see the turbinates for yourself.

-Dr Singh’s in-house scientist will perform special tests to accurately measure the flow of air through your nose (Rhinomanometry and Acoustic Rhinometry) along with tests to see if you have allergy (Skin prick tests).
+Dr Singh's in-house nurse will perform special tests to accurately measure the flow of air through your nose (Rhinomanometry and Acoustic Rhinometry) along with tests to see if you have allergy (Skin prick tests).